It’s fast and easy to get a Montana fishing license

 Conservation licenses are required for everyone age 12 and over who access Montana state lands.

-Examples of state land include fishing access sites, state trust lands, and wildlife management areas.
+Examples of state land include fishing access sites, state trust lands, parks, and wildlife management areas.

 Examples of access include fishing, hunting, hiking, biking, launching boats, and wildlife viewing.

-AISPP passes are required when purchasing a fishing license, and are also required for motorized and non-motorized vessels launched on Montana waters.
+AISPP passes are required for anglers 15 and over when purchasing a fishing license, and are also required for motorized and non-motorized vessels launched on Montana waters whether you will be fishing or not.

 That’s a Good Question